The-CSC207-Group/Project207/README.md

 ### Patient Loaded Doctor Commands:
 _Note: These commands can only be accessed by loading a patient through the `load patient` doctor command.
 To all other account types, these commands are unreachable._
 * `unload patient` - Unloads the patient, returning the doctor to the basic doctor command screen.
-Similar to the `back` command.
+* `back` - Unloads the patient, returning the doctor to the basic doctor command screen.
+Similar to the `unload patient` command.
+* `view appointments` - Shows a list of all appointments that the loaded patient has with details such as date, duration and time.
+* `view reports` -Shows a list of all the reports of the loaded patient.
+* `create report` - Creates a new report related to the loaded patient based on inputted data.
+* `delete report` - Deletes a report related to the loaded patient.
 * `view all prescriptions detailed` - Shows a list of all past and present prescriptions related to the loaded patient, including the prescription header, body, date noted, and expiration date.
 * `view active prescriptions` - Shows a list of the headers of all active prescriptions belonging to a user.
 * `view active prescriptions detailed` - Shows a list of presently active prescriptions related to the loaded patient, including the prescription header, body, date noted, and expiration date.